The 3 Levels of Plumber Licensing Explained

 |---|---|---|---|---|

-If you're weighing your options for a smaller fix, our guide on the plumber vs handyman decision can help you avoid overpaying for simple work.
+If you are weighing your options for a smaller fix, our guide on the plumber vs handyman decision can help you avoid overpaying for simple work.
+For big jobs, learn how to get an accurate plumbing estimate before you sign anything.

 Plumber License Requirements by State